openshift-cs/okd.io/docs/faq.md

 https://amd64.origin.releases.ci.openshift.org/

+!!!Warning
-Note that nightly builds (from `4.x.0-0.okd`) are pruned every 72 hours.
+    Nightly builds (from `4.x.0-0.okd`) are pruned every 72 hours.
-If your cluster uses these images, consider [mirroring](https://docs.okd.io/latest/installing/install_config/installing-restricted-networks-preparations.html#installing-restricted-networks-preparations) these files to a local registry.
+    If your cluster uses these images, consider [mirroring](https://docs.okd.io/latest/installing/installing-mirroring-installation-images.html) these files to a local registry.

     Builds from the `stable-4` stream are not removed.

 ## How can I upgrade my cluster to a new version?